-5.6 How to make a claim for the Remittance Basis
+5.6 How to make a claim for the remittance basis

-If you decide to make a claim to be taxed on the remittance basis you must complete a UK Self Assessment return, including the SA109 Residence and remittance basis etc. supplementary pages.
+If you decide to make a claim to be taxed on the remittance basis you must complete a Self Assessment tax return, including the SA109 Residence and remittance basis etc. supplementary pages.
 If you are not domiciled in the UK and are using the remittance basis in respect of foreign gains, you might also require the SA108 Capital Gains supplementary pages.

-The supplementary return contains questions covering the status conditions for making a claim for the remittance basis and allows you to make a declaration on your residence and domicile status which cover:
+The residence supplementary pages of the Self Assessment tax return contain questions covering the status conditions for making a claim for the remittance basis and allows you to make a declaration which covers:

 - residence status

 - ordinary residence status

 - domicile status

 - making your claim for the remittance basis

 - cases where the individual is under 18 years of age at 5 April

-- nominations of foreign income and gains to constitute the remittance basis charge.
+- nominations of foreign income and/or gains which are required for your claim to the remittance basis to be valid.

-If you are using the remittance basis but have less than £2,000 unremitted foreign income and capital gains you will need to complete these pages if you are a SA taxpayer for any other reason.
+If you are using the remittance basis but have less than £2,000 unremitted foreign income and/or capital gains you will need to complete these pages if you are a Self Assessment taxpayer for any other reason.